xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab02/Lab02-Work-with-Microsoft-Graph-lab-instructions/03-Exercise-2-Retrieve-and-control-information-returned-from-Microsoft-Graph.md

     ![Screenshot of the console application with the $select query parameters](../../Linked_Image_Files/retrieve_and_control_information_returned_from_microsoft_graph_image_13.png)

 1. Let us further limit the results to just the first 15 results.
-Update the line that starts with `var results = client.Users` in the **Main** method with the following:
+Update the line that starts with `var results = graphRequest` in the **Main** method with the following:

     ```csharp
-    var results = client.Users
+    var results = graphRequest
-                        .Request()
                         .Select(u => new { u.DisplayName, u.Mail })
                         .Top(15)
                         .GetAsync()